cosmos/interchain-security/docs/docs/frequently-asked-questions.md

 In order for a validator to keep track of all the chains it has to validate, the validator can use the [`has-to-validate` query](validators/partial-set-security-for-validators.md#which-chains-does-a-validator-have-to-validate).

+## How many chains can a validator opt in to?

+There is **no** limit in the number of consumers chains a validator can choose to opt in to.